Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment3/README.md

 Create a new class `LearningBridge` in the package `de.ustutt.ipvs`.
 As a start, copy the implementation from Task 1 to this file and modify it.

 The controller should now reactively (at packet-in events) set up flow table entries that forward specific destination MAC addresses over the right egress port towards the destination.
-To this end, it should learn from the following packets:
+To this end, it should learn from the following packets the egrees ports for MAC addresses:

 * ARP requests and responses.
-Make sure that ARP still works, i.e., the controller also needs to forward ARP request and responses appropriately such that they reach their destination(s).
+Make sure that ARP still works, i.e., the controller also needs to forward ARP requests and responses appropriately such that they reach their destination(s).
-* The source address of all other packets received as packet-in events (for the unlikely case that static ARP entries are used ny hosts and no ARP requests are sent in the network; note that you should _not_ use static ARP entries in Mininet in this task, but rely on ARP to figure our MAC addresses for IP addresses automatically as usual).
+* The source address of all other packets received as packet-in events for the unlikely case that static ARP entries are used by hosts and no ARP requests are sent by hosts.
+Note that you should _not_ use static ARP entries in Mininet in this task, but rely on ARP to figure our MAC addresses for IP addresses automatically as usual.

 Since hosts might change their point of attachment to switches in the network or leave the network, also make sure that your implementation can adapt to such dynamic changes eventually.